 Peer-review with the Asia-Pac Chiropr J is a receptive, cooperative process and is celebratory, not combative.
 Your work will be peer-reviewed and the Editor’s role is to filter the most critical comment and convert it to words that may be of use to the author.
 Authors are invited to have their work reviewed by one or two peers of their choice whose review must be submitted direct to the Journal.
 Authors may also use the pre-print process of Qeios where reviewer comments are open access.
 In either case the number of reviewers used the journal is reduced.

-Write your manuscript in 12pt Times New Roman and 1.5 line spacing and because we use a personal interaction with our writers, just email your ms as an attachment to the journal at the email address in the footer.
+Write your manuscript in 12pt Times New Roman and email it as an attachment to the Journal at email@example.com or firstname.lastname@example.org.
 Use Apple Pages or Microsoft .docx

-Structure: Most papers benefit from an abstract.
+Structure: All papers must carry an abstract.
 Use the form of abstract most suited to your paper.
 This may be a structured abstract or a narrative abstract.
-If structured set your headings in Bold with a colon, thus Objective: blah blah blah.
+If structured set your headings in Italic with a colon, thus Objective: blah blah blah.

 The Journal uses familiar main headings such as Introduction, Methods, Literature Review, Results, Discussion, Conclusion.

-We then use one level of subheading.
-One example could be Discussion, The historical review, and Contemporary considerations.
-The subheadings are explanatory signposts for the reader and are italicised.
-As a rule of thumb there should be more than one paragraph of text under any one heading or subheading, but use as many subheadings as are needed for clarity.
+In the ms we use two levels of subheading.
+One example could be Discussion (level 1), The historical review, and Contemporary considerations (Level 2, smaller font, italics).
+As a rule of thumb there should be more than one paragraph of text under any one heading or subheading, but use as many as are needed for reader clarity.